nandugangavaram/sit725-2021-t2-prac7/README.md

 # sit725-2021-t2-prac3

 # Indian Cookery
-    This project is about providing people who are craving to try indian food can go through the available receipes or can even post new recipes on their own, sharing their own receipes with never tried before incrediants which taste good.
+    This project is about providing people who are craving to try indian food can go through the available recipes or can even post new recipes on their own, sharing their own recipes with never tried before incrediants which taste good.

 Install all the dependencies by running `npm install`.